 I spent two years in that school, or college from my point of view.
 I took my Fine Arts major in Painting in 1984 and finished it off two years after.
 Too short, but it opened me to a lifetime of opportunities.
 You see, I was a staffer for the school paper and yearbook.
 After graduation, I took up an offer from the printing company that I dealt with, Midtown Printing Co., Inc. that they send me to study computers and work with them after.
 I have been interested in graphic design while studying, and I didn’t realize the impact of computers in graphic design.

 Womens was kind of a small and little world that I liked, very laid back, but a lot of things were happening.
 Met people like Ses Desesto and Ameng del Fierro which opened me to activism during that time.
 Art and activism mix kind of was an eye-opener.
 And the 80s was the best time for the mix, martial law and all that.
 Since then, it just led on to other things.
 Best teachers for me then was Brenda Barba and Bernadette Becares, always pushing me both ways, art, and graphic design.
 And Dean Gracia Conde, who in her gentle ways, influenced me in a lot of ways, because she reminded me of a favorite aunt, who encouraged me to absorb and learn.
+And another mentor from school, who opened me to new ways to expressing art, Rachel Holazo who encourage me explore it, and at the same time face realities of feeding one self.
 I owe these ladies a lot.